 Beacon of Hope received a grant from the Holland/Zeeland Community Foundation this past winter.
 This grant is to help support the operation and continued development of Beacon of Hope’s court mandated therapy groups and individual counseling.
 Our very first court mandated counseling group was on May 14, 2018.
 The original intent of the group was to reduce the number of clients on probation and parole who were waiting to meet with a counselor.
 The solution was to give these clients a community of people who understood what they were going through, with absolutely no wait time.
 Our very first group had four clients.
 As the word about the group got out to other probation and parole officers, our group grew, eventually leading to an additional group on August 27, 2018.
 We currently have an evening group on Wednesdaysand a morning group on Mondays.
 The group is an open group, allowing clients to start when and as needed.
-This also allows clients to return to group counseling if they ever wanted or needed.
+This also allows clients to return to group in Chouprojects counseling if they ever wanted or needed.

 Holland, MI is currently dealing with a non-violent crime crisis (County Health Rankings & Roadmaps, 2018).
 Regretfully, the majority of Ottawa County’s transgressors are repeat offenders, showing a cycle of recidivism and a broken system (Ottawa County Administrative Offices, 2018).
 This grant is to aid in the current void of support for this population, working to reduce and eliminate recidivism and generational cycles.